 Copper Harbor is known as the gateway to Isle Royale National Park with daily passenger ferry service on the Isle Royale Queen during the season.
 Isle Royale is the largest island within the world’s largest fresh-water lake (Lake Superior) and is the only island park within the National Park system.
 It is said that more people visit Yellowstone National Park in a day than visit Isle Royale in an entire season…Isle Royale is a true wilderness experience!

 The county-owned Keweenaw Mountain Lodge is another popular park of sorts.
 This magnificent hand-hewn log structure was built as a WPA project during the Great Depression of the 1930’s.
 The government essentially created work for the large ranks of the unemployed by developing a golf course.
 The timber harvested from this project was in turn utilized to build the Lodge and associated rustic tourist cabins.
 Open to the public, the Lodge hosts a nice restaurant and lounge filled with hand-crafted nostalgia.
-The Mountain Lodge is centrally located at the core of the mountain bike trail system and makes a nice place for a lunch, dinner or refreshing beverage.
-The Copper Harbor Trails Club has developed and maintains a frisbee/disc golf course on the premise, of which there is no charge to use.
+The Mountain Lodge is centrally located at the core of the Copper Harbor Trails Club‘s mountain bike trail system, which has become world renown for its quality and diversity of trails.

-All of the village’s artisans, shops, restaurants, brew pub and motels are entirely (and refreshingly) Mom & Pop owned and operated.
+All of the village’s artisans, shops, restaurants, brewpubs, and motels are entirely (and refreshingly) Mom & Pop owned and operated.
 If you are looking for strip malls, water parks, Holiday Inns or McDonald’s, this is probably not the place for you.
-If you’re looking for a slow paced area rich with its quality of life, friendly folks, good value and access to uninhabited shorelines, wilderness trails and great adventure, then Copper Harbor is a place you need to visit to fully appreciate its charm and attractiveness.
+If you’re looking for a slow-paced area rich with its quality of life, friendly folks, good value and access to uninhabited shorelines, wilderness trails, and great adventure, then Copper Harbor is a place you need to visit to fully appreciate its charm and attractiveness.